 - Working mode.
 Not all air purifiers work the same way.
 Some have to be regulated manually, some offer an automatic mode that has a sensor to determine how dirty or polluted the air is and then change fan speed by basing on this value.

 - Warranty.
-At last but not the least there is warranty.
+Finally, let’s look at the warranty.
 This is a very important factor for all devices.
 We wouldn’t advise getting an air purifier with a warranty that’s lower than 3 years.
 If it’s lower, you should think whether the quality will be up to level.
 Keep in mind that there are air purifier manufacturers that offer an unlimited lifetime warranty.

 How did we test air purifiers?